What a Nightmare, Charlie Brown!: Plot

-Snoopy is cruelly mistreated, being run ragged by his owner (who is only seen in shadow or silhouette and only speaks in a much deeper version of the classic Peanuts adult "waa-waa-waa" language, implying he has become a heartless adult) and his quintet of the larger Alaskan Malamutes.
-They briefly deny Snoopy any food or water and cruelly take turns barking loudly at him to let him know he is indeed an outsider and a newcomer to their pack.
+Snoopy is cruelly mistreated, being run ragged by his owner (who is only seen in shadow or silhouette and only speaks in a much deeper version of the classic Peanuts adult "waa-waa-waa" language) and his quintet of the larger dogs.
+They deny Snoopy any food or water and take turns barking loudly at him to let him know he is indeed an outsider.
 One scene which breaks the snow scenes is where the sled master stops at a honky tonk, and a hungry Snoopy sneaks inside to snatch a sandwich and a mug of root beer sitting near a piano, where he feigns playing John Philip Sousa's "The Washington Post March".
 Snoopy later tries his hand at a game of poker, where he keeps a poker face until he laughs out loud revealing his improbable winning hand of five aces, which causes a brawl and leaves Snoopy to escape into the next room.
 He finds himself on stage with a painted backdrop of Paris and is cheered for his dancing.
 However, when the music changes and he impersonates a can-can dancer, Snoopy is thrown out of the bar and is back with the sled dogs, where he continues to be mistreated.